Tony Oliva: Major leagues

-Compiling one of the great rookie years in baseball history, Oliva was selected as a near-unanimous 1964 American League (AL) Rookie of the Year, receiving 19 of 20 first-place votes.
+Oliva was selected as a near-unanimous 1964 American League (AL) Rookie of the Year, receiving 19 of 20 first-place votes.
 Oliva was voted to his first All-Star game in his rookie year, but went 0-for-4 at the plate.
 His AL-leading .323 batting average made him the first player ever to win both the Rookie of the Year Award and AL batting title.
 He also paced the AL in hits (217), doubles (43), extra base hits (84), total bases (374), runs (109), and runs created (133).
 Oliva's 374 total bases tied a rookie record.
 Oliva finished fourth in MVP voting.

 In 1965, Oliva won a second straight AL batting title with a .321 average, his back-to-back wins once again a baseball first.
 His performances were all the more noteworthy for falling right at the onset of baseball's "second deadball era", with only two other AL hitters reaching the .300 mark that season, (Carl Yastrzemski (.312) and Vic Davalillo (.301)).
 Oliva added 16 home runs, 98 runs batted in, and 107 runs.
 He led the AL in hits (185), runs created (108), sacrifice flies (10), and batting average (.321), good for a second-place finish in MVP voting to teammate and Twins spark plug Versalles.
 In his second All-Star game, Oliva entered as right fielder in the eighth inning, replacing game starter Rocky Colavito, and had a double in the ninth inning after pinch hitting in the seventh inning and grounding out.

 Through the end of July in 1966, Oliva was leading the league with a .328 average.
 However, between August 21 and August 28 and September 13 and September 21, he slumped badly, collecting three hits in 29 at bats and four hits in 34 at bats respectively, which cost him a chance at his third straight batting title.
 Oliva finished with a .307 batting average and was the runner-up to Triple Crown winner and AL MVP Frank Robinson, who hit .316.
 For the third year in a row, Oliva led the AL in hits (191).
 Additionally, he won his only Gold Glove award, and finished sixth in MVP voting.
 One of the season's highlights came on June 9, 1966, in the seventh inning of a game against the Kansas City Athletics, where Oliva joined Harmon Killebrew, Don Mincher, Rich Rollins and Versalles to hit five home runs in a single inning.
 These five home runs, hit off starter Catfish Hunter (three) and reliever Paul Lindblad (two), stand as of 2021, tying an MLB record for the most home runs in a single inning.